Alberta Jobs for Citizenship and Immigration Officers

 - Needs Required Strength You can heave up to 5 kg with this phrase.

-While the vast majority of people who are interviewed by immigration officers are pleasant and trustworthy, officers do occasionally face hostility or criminal activity.
+While the vast majority of people interviewed by immigration officers are pleasant and trustworthy, officers do occasionally face hostility or criminal activity.

 Competencies and Personality Traits